Jake-JD/Asteroid_Shooter/README.md

 The game automatically restarts arter you lose.

-There is a variable at the top  of the code that says 'DIFFICULTY = 15'.
-If you want the game to be more difficult please change this variable to a higher number.
+To change the difficult of the game, change the value of the variable at the top of the code to a different number.

+Lower = easier

+Higher = harder